 These symptoms can take many months or even years to subside.
 Medical detox allows for professional guidance and medication management of the short and long term effects of cocaine, including the mental withdrawal symptoms, so that individuals have a better chance of obtaining successful long-term recovery.

-So, those who are suffering from the effects of cocaine abuse, dependence, and addiction can overcome these issues with the help of a professional detox for cocaine abuse and addiction.
+So, those who are suffering from the effects of cocaine use, dependence, and addiction can overcome these issues with the help of a professional detox for cocaine addiction.

 About Cocaine Addiction and Its Effects